amandaguan-ag/Bakery3.Solution/README.md

 - _.Net 6.0_
 - _ASP .Net Core MVC_
 - _Razor View Engine_
-- _MySQL Workbench_
+- _Identity_
 - _Entity Core Framework_
 - _Markdown, CSS, Bootstrap, HTML_

 ## Description

-_T_
+_This is a MVC website created to allow a business owner to market their sweet and savory treats.
+All users have read authorization of content on the website, but only users logged in can create, update or delete items.
+The application provides a many-to-many relationship between different treats and flavors._

 ## Setup/Installation Requirements

 1. Clone this repo.
-2. Open the terminal and navigate to this project's production directory called "HairSalon".
+2. Open the terminal and navigate to this project's production directory.
 3. Within the production directory "HairSalon", create a new file called `appsettings.json`.
 4. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL.